jez/blog/_posts/2023-01-03-runtime-type-checking.md

 title: "Runtime type checking is great"
 date: 2023-01-03T13:15:03-05:00
 description:
-  Checking type annotations at runtime—in to statically—is a net win in a gradual type system.
+  Checking type annotations at runtime—in addition to statically—is a net win in a gradual type system.
 In many cases runtime checking only _seems_ like it comes with more costs, when in fact they're the same costs, paid earlier.
 When there are net-new costs, there are ways to minimize them, and runtime-checked type annotations come with some key benefits that makes working in a gradually-typed codebase easier.
 math: false
 categories: ['sorbet', 'types']
 # subtitle: